snowdriftcoop/snowdrift/GUIDE.md

 Building
 --------

-Install ghc, cabal, and postgresql, however you do that on your system.
+Install the essential dependencies: ghc, cabal, postgresql, happy, alex, llvm, zlib1g, libpq-dev.
-Yesod also requires a few other items such as "happy" and "alex".

-On Debian-based GNU/Linux distros, the full install command is:
+On Debian-based GNU/Linux distros, use this command:

     sudo apt-get install ghc cabal-install haskell-platform postgresql zlib1g-dev libpq-dev happy alex llvm

-**Note: we are now using GHC 7.8.3** (although 7.8.2 may work as well) The Haskell Platform needs to be the newer 2014.2.0.0 which includes GHC 7.8.3.
-If your system's version is not up to date, get the update from
+**Note: we are now using GHC 7.8.3** (although 7.8.2 may work as well) If your system's GHC version is older, get the updated Haskell Platform 2014.2.0.0 from
 <http://www.haskell.org/platform>

 (There are also a few non-Haskell libraries with some dependencies which you may